Dark-1738/postal_maker/README.md

-# Postal Maker - Fix by Dark
+# Postal Maker - Fix by Dark (thanks to marshular for the script)
 I made this because ~Im working~ *I was working* on a Liberty City server and needed postals, so I decided to try out my "coding" skills and make something of my own.

 Please keep in-mind this is the "first" actual script I made on my own, so feedback would be much appreciated.